-Maya and the Wave was the first runner-up for the festival's audience award, and Johnes and the rest of the team had every reason to expect distributors to come calling.
+Maya and the Wave Maya and the Wave Maya and the Wave was the first runner-up for the festival's audience award, and Johnes and the rest of the team had every reason to expect distributors to come calling.
 But with Covid uncertainty still lingering and Netflix still fresh from the great correction that stalled its acquisition sprees, Maya and the Wave was left on the sidelines.